Odinyg/homelab/README.md

 - make sure that the driver on you node is avaliable on https://download.nvidia.com/XFree86/Linux-x86_64/
 - all drivers are same version `sudo apt list --installed '*nvidia*'`

+### ISCSI install on nodepc
+apt-get install open-iscsi
+systemctl enable --now iscsid

+iscsiadm -m discovery -t sendtargets -p <qnap-ip>
+iscsiadm -m node -T <target-iqn> -p <qnap-ip> --login
 ### TODO
 - Move helm to code
+- make ansible or terraform to init a new node with all that is needed on node

 #### Links:
 https://github.com/NVIDIA/k8s-device-plugin